TheAbubakrAbu/Islamic-Center-of-Irvine/README.md

 - **Completely Free** – No fees, subscriptions, or in-app purchases.
 - **Ad-Free** – Enjoy an uninterrupted experience.
 - **Privacy-Focused** – No data leaves your device, ensuring complete security.

+## Benefits
+- Enhance your spiritual journey with timely prayer reminders.
+- Stay engaged with the vibrant ICOI community and foster a sense of belonging.
+- Support local Muslim entrepreneurs and contribute to the local economy.
+- Enrich your understanding and practice of Islam through valuable insights and tools.

 ## License